reidevries/CopyCat/README.md

 * Dynamic music engine, probably based on .xm filetype for the small filesize
 * Put resource manager on a separate thread
 * Level saving/loading
+* Generate documentation somehow, I see Doxygen used a lot